exercism/haskell/README.md

 This versioning policy was proposed and accepted in https://github.com/exercism/haskell/issues/522.

-## Writing an issue
-To report a bug you should [create an issue](https://help.github.com/articles/creating-an-issue/) on the [exercism/haskell repo](https://github.com/exercism/haskell/issues).

-## Writing a pull request
-To fix a bug you should [create a pull request from a fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) on the [exercism/haskell repo](https://github.com/exercism/haskell/pulls).
-If you need help with Git, we have some [documentation on Git basics](https://github.com/exercism/docs/blob/master/contributing/git-basics.md).

 ## Development Dependencies
 You should have [Stack](http://docs.haskellstack.org/) installed in your system to make contributing to this repository easier.